 Even so, there are plenty of incredibly healthy alkaline foods, including the ones on this list.

-The Best Alkaline Foods
+The Best Alkaline Foods (With Pictures!)

 Despite their health benefits, most nuts and seeds are acid-forming.
 Thankfully, there are exceptions, including almonds.
 This is excellent news, as almonds are famous for being rich in protein and nutrients.

 They also contain more calcium than any other nut.
 This is perfect, as an alkaline diet generally cuts out most sources of dairy.